Barban

-The municipality of Barban covers an area of around 100 km2 and contains 72 villages with a total of 2,721 people, 75% of whom are Croats.
-The town of Barban itself has a population of 221.
+The municipality of Barban covers an area of around 100 km2 and contains 23 settlements with a total of 2,491 people.

 History

 The site of a Bronze Age prehistoric hill fort, human remains have been found on the site that dates back approximately 3,400-4,000 years back.
 The name Barban appears for the first time in an ecclesiastic document dated 740 A.D.
 In the Middle Ages, the town was fortified while under control of feudal lords from Pazin, and parts of those medieval fortifications can still be seen.
 In the second half of the 13th century, having been depopulated by the plague in 1312, a small colony of Dalmatians from Finodol settled in the area, brought by the counts of Gorizia.

 In 1374, upon the death of Albert IV, Count of Pazin, it became a full Habsburg possession, before being taken over by the Republic of Venice in the 16th century.
-In 1534, Venice ceded it to the Loredan family as a heritable possession.
+The noble Loredan family of Venice bought Barban from the Counts of Pazin in 1535, and owned it until the abolition of feudal rights in 1869, along with Rakalj.

 In the main square, which is reached by passing through Velika Vrata (the Great Gate, 1718), stands the St. Nicholas parish church with baroque altars and paintings by Venetian masters from the 16th-18th centuries, a Late Gothic stone tabernacle, and wooden baroque sculptures.

+Demographics

+In 2021, the municipality had 2,491 residents in the following 23 settlements: